 Join us as our entire staff celebrates anything and everything in genre through our series of “25 Greatest from the last 25 years” lists.
 They are all unranked, because all of the people, movies, shows, comics, props (and so on) have equal standing for us.

 The world of video games has changed drastically in the course of the last 25 years.
-In 1992, the 16-bit era of gaming had only just begun.
-The Super Nintendo hadn’t even come out in all territories until ‘92 and ’93, and was thus a few years behind the Sega Genesis.
+The Super Nintendo was new, and the Sega Genesis was still finding its footing.
 Arcades were still common, and kids were doing chores for quarters.

 It’s hard to believe Assassin’s Creed as a franchise is only 10 years old.
 This third-person action-adventure franchise about a secret struggle for thousands of years between the Assassins and the Templars was groundbreaking when it released in 2007.
 Telling a deep, twisty story that doesn’t shy away from religion, race, or … creed … it also reached into science fiction, political intrigue, and a flexible morality.
 The gameplay was also inventive, building off another Ubisoft franchise (Prince of Persia), to change the way people looked at adventure games.
 With the innovative and refined “parkour” style movement through expansive and vertical worlds, the game gave you a totally new way to explore an open environment.
 Other games – including many others on this list – would pull from Assassin’s Creed in worldbuilding, exploration, and action.